fpgasystems/hacc/docs/features.md

 ## Hot-plug boot

 ## Managed
 We use [Infrastructure as Code (IaC)](../docs/vocabulary.md#infrastructure-as-code-iac) and [Ansible](../docs/vocabulary.md#ansible) to [operate the cluster](../docs/operating-the-cluster.md) efficiently.
-Under the scope of a [DevOps]() methodology, we achieve the following: <!-- https://docs.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code -->
+Under the scope of a [DevOps](../docs/vocabulary.md#devops) methodology, we achieve the following: <!-- https://docs.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code -->

 * Continuos delivery,
 * Avoid manual configuration to enforce consistency,
 * Use declarative definition files helping to document the cluster,
-* Easily follow Xilinx’s tools versioning release schedule as mentioned in [Releases](../README.md/#releases), and
+* Easily follow Xilinx’s tools versioning release schedule, and
 * Deliver stable tests environments rapidly at scale.

 ## You are welcome